Ricwan4/Reading/README.md

 ___
 ## **Introduction**
-This repository includes code to replicate the analysis and produce figures in the paper.
 In short, our analysis includes 2 parts.

 * HMM modelling with co-clustering on Eye fixations (see [**This paper**](https://link.springer.com/article/10.3758/s13428-021-01541-5) for more detail)
 * Behavioural (reading) analysis along with HMM Results